conda-forge/sqlite-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `sqlite` can be installed with:
+Once the `conda-forge` channel has been enabled, `_sqlite_variant, sqlite, sqlite-gplfree, sqlite-readline` can be installed with:

 ```
-conda install sqlite
+conda install _sqlite_variant sqlite sqlite-gplfree sqlite-readline
 ```

-It is possible to list all of the versions of `sqlite` available on your platform with:
+It is possible to list all of the versions of `_sqlite_variant` available on your platform with:

 ```
-conda search sqlite --channel conda-forge
+conda search _sqlite_variant --channel conda-forge
 ```